raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ To do this, you will need to attach two extra lines of code to sprite 'You'.
++ To do this, you will need to attach two extra lines of code to the 'You' sprite.
 The blocks will let the respondent know that they can reply by clicking their sprite (which we've yet to make appear).

-+ Select sprite 'You'.
++ Select the 'You' sprite.
 + Go to `Looks`{:class="block3looks"} and select the `say`{:class="block3looks"} block.
 + Got to `Text to Speech`{:class="block3looks"} and add a `speak`{:class="block3extensions"} block underneath the `say`{:class="block3looks"} block.
 + Got to Translate{:class="block3extensions"} and add a rounded `translate`{:class="block3extensions"} into the text field of both these new blocks.